 Myth #2: The credit score you see is the same one your lender will see.
 Buyers seem to misunderstand that lenders do not use credit scores from free monitoring companies.
 Mortgage lenders use scores from Experian, Equifax, TransUnion.
 They pull from all 3 credit bureaus and use the middle of the 3 scores.

 Myth #4: All lenders are created equal.
 There are so many DIFFERENT lenders out there.
 You will definitely want to make sure you get the best rate, service, and know the integrity and character of the lender you are working with.
-I am a broker and I work for you.
+I am a broker and I work for you if you visit this site and look.
 NOT THE BANK.
 You will want to make sure that your lender is working to represent you and give you the best trusted advice for your real estate and mortgage needs.

 Myth #5: A low credit score is a deal breaker.
 Not true.
 But the credit score does determine most of the rate.
 With that being said; there are loan programs that can assist you with a score of 500 or better.
 Lenders have different shopping models and can also offer you a credit repair service and help you manage your debt.